ROTATION OF OBJECTS ABOUT AN ARBITRARY AXIS

 Every mouse click on button C as shown in figure 1 will select one in 7 different function panels as can be observed in Ci in figure 1 through Cvii in figure 7.
 Figures 1 to 7 are static, a simple imitation of the program above.

 The available options to work with cartesian coordinates can be observed in figures 1 to 6.
-In this case the coordinate angles are already defined as al=90.0, be=90.0 and ga=90.0 degrees.
+In this case the coordinate angles are already defined as =90.0o=90.0o and =90.0o.

-To work with not cartesian coordinates any angle among coordinates different from 90.0 degrees must be defined before any other operation.
+To work with coordinates on oblique basis any angle among coordinates different from 90.0o must be defined before any other operation.
 To perform this click repeatedly on button Ci to reach Cvii as observed in figure 7.
-Next click on button alpha or beta or gamma and on the numeric buttons to build the angle and on button E to acquire it.
+Next click on button or or , and on the numeric buttons to build the angle and on button E to acquire it.
+The original coordinates of the points will be displayed on blue pages B11 to B15.
+The original coordinates converted to the orthogonal base will be displayed on pages B1 to B5.

 Green and brown disks can be used to enhance points as observed in the button on figure 3.
 To enhance with a disk any point disconnected from line segment this point must be connected to itself, with the same respectively coordinates.

-To rotate an object, figure, chemical molecule , polyhedron or any sequence of points the rotation axis must be defined by point S and T given by their coordinates Sx, Sy, Sz, Tx, Ty and Tz separated by a distance greater than zero acting on the buttons observed in figure 4.
-Point S or T or both may have same coordinates as points of the object.
-GIRA2 accepts the rotation angle in radians or in degrees after a click on button R or D respectively, as in figure 5.
+To rotate an object about an arbitrary axis or a figure or a chemical molecule or a polyhedron or any sequence of points the rotation axis must be defined by point S and T given by their coordinates Sx, Sy, Sz, Tx, Ty and Tz separated by a distance greater than zero acting on the buttons observed in figure 4.
+Point S or T or both may be points of the object.
+GIRA7B accepts the rotation angle in radians or in degrees after a click on button R or D respectively, as in figure 5.

-Select a suitable scale factor N, see figure 6, in order to have a proper dimension of the obtained projection to be transferred to a report after a sequence of copy and paste actions available on any graphic editor of good quality.
+Select a suitable scale factor N, see figure 6, in order to have a proper dimension of the obtained projection to be transferred to a report after a screenshot and paste action available on any graphic editor of good quality.

-A click on button F, figure 3, enables GIRA2 to acquire the index number of the line segment to be erased.
+A click on button F, figure 3, enables GIRA7B to acquire the index number of the line segment to be erased.
 Any line segment can be erased from the projection.
-If the enter is F=201 GIRA2 will draw all the line segments, including any one erased in a previous action.
+If the enter is F=201 GIRA7B will draw all the line segments, including any one erased in a previous action.

 A click on the little button W, figure 6, erases any previous stored data and freezes buttons ai, aii and aiii eliminating the possibility to loose data on next work section.